-A reference benchmark has not been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Fund.
+Whilst the Index is used for ESG Rating comparison purposes, a reference benchmark has not been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Fund.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?